GoodbyeKittyy/Ecommerce-Website-Template/README.md

 ## Description

-This template provides the structure and layout for a "Ecommerce" website.
+This template provides the structure and layout for a "E-commerce" website.

 ## Sample Screenshots